evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 # Using commands and building stuff

-In this lesson we will test out what we can do in-game out-of-the-box.
+In this lesson, we will test out what we can do in-game out-of-the-box.
 Evennia ships with [around 90 default commands](../../../Components/Default-Commands.md), and while you can override those as you please, the defaults can be quite useful.